Best (& Worst) States to Buy Investment Property in 2025

 Best states for buying investment property - Indiana

 The only Midwest state to make the list, Indiana has a reason to be here.
 It has job opportunities across many markets, from farming to healthcare and everything in between.
-Nestled in the crossroads of America, Indiana’s ideal location allows residents to see what the rest of the country has to offer.
+Nestled in the crossroads of America, Indiana’s ideal location allows residents to see what the rest of the country offers.

 As budget-friendly as Indiana is, median household incomes are $58,200, not far from the national average.
 30.7% of the population are renters, paying on average $920 each time rent is due.